KGB33/dev-kgb33-notes/notes/static/markdown/psql.md

 After downloading changed the following in the CREATE TABLE command

 - Added NOT NULL constrains
-- Added id and corrisponding info
+- Added id and corresponding info

 Generated data is in person.sql